coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Saving Throw Difficulty Class:** A saving throw against your spell has a DC of 10 + the level of the spell + your bonus for the relevant ability (Intelligence for a wizard, Charisma for a sorcerer or bard, or Wisdom for a cleric, druid, paladin, or ranger).
-A spell's level can vary depending on your class.
+A spell’s level can vary depending on your class.
 Always use the spell level applicable to your class.

 **Succeeding on a Saving Throw:** A creature that successfully saves against a spell that has no obvious physical effects feels a hostile force or a tingle, but cannot deduce the exact nature of the attack.
-Likewise, if a creature's saving throw succeeds against a targeted spell you sense that the spell has failed.
+Likewise, if a creature’s saving throw succeeds against a targeted spell you sense that the spell has failed.
 You do not sense when creatures succeed on saves against effect and area spells.